Alfresco/docs-alfresco/federation-services/latest/using/index.md

 1. Select **Connections** from the navigation section on the left
 2. Select **Integration Connections**
 3. Click the **Create Integration Connection** button
-4. Add the Following
+4. Add the following:
    * Connection Name
    * Connection Description (Optional)
    * Connection Type
 5. Click **Save** to continue editing your integration connector
 6. Edit your new Integration Connection
 7. Add the **Authentication Connection** you created for this connector.